This elephant seal on Steeple Jason Island didn't care for our photo taking antics. |

 Canada 29

 Most of the passengers from Canada, Luxembourg, and Switzerland speak French.
 Adding those citizens to the French group accounts for 110 passengers who speak French.
-This French ship starts all announcements in French but is accommodating in providing information shortly thereafter in English.
-It’s working out fine for those of us English speaking passengers.
+This French ship starts all announcements in French but is accommodating in providing information shortly after that in English.
+It’s working out fine for those of us English-speaking passengers.

 Tom noticed a "face" formation in these rocks.
 Do you see this too? |